ptee/VideoEngine/README.md

-# (VideoEngine) viden -- A small video engine library
+# (VideoEngine) viden -- A very small video engine library
-A small library to handle a separate video/image processing and GUI in separated threads.
+A very small video processing library to handle a separate video/image processing and GUI in separated threads.
 It integrates OpenCV (to render the image/video) and Qt for GUI.

 # Requirements:
 * Qt5